Sunday, November 28, 2021

-When I was age 5 (yes, FIVE!!), I had a dream.
+When I was age 5, I had a dream.
 It was about lions, and terrifying for a 5-year old little girl.
 I told my mom about it, and she dismissed it as “just a dream”, of course.
 But a few nights later, I had the EXACT same dream again.
 It started at the exact same point in time, played out exactly the same, and ended at the exact same point like the first time.
 Everything was the same.
 The conversation, the environment, the emotions, the event, the people in it, everything.
 It was short, but intense.

-I ignored it, but it happened again.
-And again.
-At some point, I remember telling my mom (again) and my brother was there too.
+elling my mom (again) and my brother was there too.
 He laughed and then taunted me on how I thought I was so special, getting this “dream”, and who do I think I were?
-How it was just all in my imagination and I'm basically lying.

 So I never spoke about it again for almost a year.
 For almost a year, I dreamed the dream most nights.
 At least about 3 or 4x a week.
 Sometimes even more.
 Always the same dream.
 Exactly the same.
 Until it was branded into my brain.